You Really Need to Stop Cleaning Your Ears With Cotton Swabs

 Your ear canal may become obstructed by wax if the glands in your ears produce an excessive amount (some just do), if your body can’t manage to clear it out effectively or if you accidentally jam it in further during a misguided cleaning attempt.
 Symptoms of blockage can include earache, tinnitus, decreased hearing, dizziness or even coughing, since the buildup can push against nerves and trigger the cough reflex.

-A doctor, who will have professional tools and methods, can achieve removal far more safely than you could.
+A doctor, who will have professional tools and methods, can achieve earwax removal far more safely than you could.
 Another reason why it’s best to visit a GP: it may not be cerumen that’s causing your symptoms but rather an infection, age-related hearing loss, an injury from pressure changes or one of many other problems.
+(Learn to spot the signs of hearing loss.)

 If earwax blockage is a frequent occurrence, your doctor may recommend cleanings and the use of earwax-softening drops.
 Commercial formulas are available, but mineral oil or olive oil can also do the job.
 If a hearing aid is contributing to your recurring problem, says Saeed, you can try “removing it several times per day for an hour or so, to see if that helps.”